 Jesus-centered.
-Our goal is to point people to Jesus.
+Our goal with Group Catholic Workcamps is to point people to Jesus.
 Programs focus on Bible passages and daily themes that challenge us to respond to Jesus in ways we will never forget.

 Relevant.
-Through creative multimedia, thought provoking sound and video, and moving contemporary worship, programs are designed to reach everyone.
+Through creative multimedia, thought provoking sound and video, and moving liturgies and prayer, programs are designed to reach everyone.

 Fun.
 Relationship-building activities, games and having fun are part of every program.
 Expect to have a great time!

 After you register by paying a $50 (non-refundable) deposit per space, there are 2 payment dates for the remaining balance:

 March 15, 2018: Half of what is remaining is due.